chrislee0530/age-calculator/README.md

 # age-calculator
-Do you want to know how many years, months, and days old you are?
+do you want to know how many years, months, and days old you are?
 Calculate your exact age using this simple age calculator built with HTML/CSS and JavaScript.

 A project under construction...🛠️